scented-wiring/pickup-location-box/README.md

 # Pick Up Location Component

 This component returns a list of suggested locations based on user input.
+You can see a live demo [here](https://pickup-location-box.herokuapp.com/)

 # Screenshot